-The "Mistaken Identities" section lists nematodes and conditions that may be confused with the target species.
+The "Easily Confused Species" section lists nematodes and conditions that may be confused with the target species.
 This information is not to be interpreted as an exhaustive list of all species that could be confused for the target.

-Information is provided on diagnostic methods from the scientific literature.
-Although these methods have not been validated by PPQ, many labs and state institutions may find the information useful to confirm identification.
+Information is provided on diagnostic methods from the scientific literature in individual pest datasheet and in the Approved Methods for Pest Surveillance pest information page in the "Literature-based Methods/Diagnostics" section.
+Although these methods have not been validated by PPQ, many labs and state institutions may find the information useful when making pest identifications.